-Among them was one man, a great tall dangling fellow, I think his name was Jerry, I am not sure, but he thought he was taught by

-Sirit, and I tried to have him come in and learn among the rest and one morning he was spelling he got up and went out and said "Oh! that was no way for him to learn that was too solid work, God's Spirit taught him all."
-He was very excitable and wanted to say "AMEN! and Mr. Loughridge told him one day as he took him aside that that was not the way we conducted meeting, that he must be quiet after this.
+Among them was one man, a great tall dangling fellow, I think his name was Jerry, I am not sure, but he thought he was taught by spirit, and I tried to have him come in and learn among the rest and one morning he was spelling he got up and went out and said "Oh! that was no way for him to learn that was too solid work, God's Spirit taught him all."
+He was very very excitable and wanted to say "Amen" and Mr. Loughridge told him one day as he took him aside that that was not the way we conducted meeting, that he must be quiet after this.
 One day as he was sitting in the house and Mr. Loughridge was preaching he suddenly gave a couple of jumps and landed out in the yard and Oh! my, how he did yell and whoop.
 I was scared as I did not go to meeting that day.

-Robert had never interpreted and across the river from Koweta was a very nice settlement of indians, that had no meeting.
-Make Lilley persuaded Robert to go over with him and talk to them and that was the way that Robert began to interpret.
+Robert had never interpreted and across the river from Koweta was a very nice settlement of Indians, that had no meeting.
+Mr. Lilley persuaded Robert to go over with him and talk to them and that was the way that Robert began to interpret.
 Sever's wife was the daughter of one of the men of that place, her name was Annie Anderson.
 Her sister married another white man and she died.

-In the fall of the year that we went to the Indian Territory, our little daughter, Mary Matilda, was born, O tober 25, 1846.
+In the fall of the year that we went to the Indian Territory, our little daughter, Mary Matilda, was born, October 25, 1846.
 The children wanted so much for me to name her Muskogee.
-Mr. Murrow named his lettle daughter that and the always called her Cogie.
+Mr. Murrow named his little daughter that and they always called her Cogie.

-Among our scholars at that time was Joseph Perriman, a grandson of the old Perriman Chief, and who was afterwards Principal Chief of the Nation.
-Pleasant Porter, a poor sickly little fellow, who was thought would never live, now a great Representative for the Mation at Washington, they both learned the rudiments at Koweta, then we had the three Miss Lewises.
-The now Mrs. Inghram, then Miss Lizzie Stidham, the sister of Judge Sticham, a very pretty girl she was indeed.
-The two Miss Andersons, Anni and Kissie, among others was a sister of Pleasant Porter and several of the Perriman girls whose names I do not remember now.
+Among our scholars at that time was Joseph Perriman, a grandson of the Old Perriman Chief, and who was afterwards Principal Chief of the Nation.
+Pleasant Porter, a poor sickly little fellow, who was thought would never live, now a great Representative for the Nation at Washington, they both learned the rudiments at Koweta, then we had the three Miss Lewises.
+The now Mrs. Inghram, then Miss Lizzie Stidham, the sister of Judge Stidham, a very pretty girl she was indeed.
+The two Miss Andersons, Annitand Kissie, among others was a sister of Pleasant Porter and several of the Perriman girls, whose names I do not remember now.

-During the later part of our stay, the question was brought up about having a large school, so finally it was arranged that they were to build a large, new brick building and Mr. Loughridge was to take charge.
+During the later part of our stay, the question was brought up about having a large school, so finally it was arranged that they were to build a large school, so finally it was arranged that they were to build a large, new brick building and Mr. Loughridge was to take charge.
 It was during our third years stay and we were to go to the Seminoles.
 That Mission was called Tallahassee.
-Mr. Balentine came out and took charge of the Mission at Komata.
+Mr. Balentine came out and took charge of the Mission at Koweta.